Shijiazhuang

-As of the 2020 census, the city had a total population of 11,235,086, with 6,230,709 in the built-up (or metro) area comprising all urban districts but Jingxing District not agglomerated and Zhengding County largely conurbated with the Shijiazhuang metropolitan area as urbanization continues to proliferate.
-Shijiazhuang's total population ranked twelfth in mainland China.
+At the 2020 census, the city had a population of 11,235,086, with 6,230,709 in the built-up area comprising all urban districts except Jingxing District and Zhengding County, the twelfth largest in mainland China.

 Shijiazhuang experienced dramatic growth after the founding of the People's Republic of China in 1949.
-The population of the metropolitan area has more than quadrupled in 30 years as a result of industrialization and infrastructural developments.
-From 2008 to 2011, Shijiazhuang implemented a three-year plan which concluded with the reorganization of the city, resulting in an increase of green areas and new buildings and roads.
-A train station, airport and a subway system have been opened.
+The population of the metropolitan area has more than quadrupled in thirty years as a result of industrialization and infrastructural developments.
+From 2008 to 2011, Shijiazhuang implemented a three-year plan, resulting in an increase of green areas and new buildings and roads.
+A railway station, airport and subway system have been opened.